-- A story based on UU themes, with reflection time and coaching on cooperative play.
+A story based program based on UU themes, with reflection time and coaching on cooperative play.

-- This Tapestry of Faith curriculum helps children to identify intangible gifts central to Unitarian Universalism such as friendship, hospitality and fairness, and share these gifts with others.
+In this program, children identify intangible gifts central to Unitarian Universalism such as friendship, hospitality and fairness, and share these gifts with others

 Religious Education – Youth Links